vaimo/app-builder-bluestone-integration-docs/README.md

 **How to configure:**

-1. In your Adobe Developer Console project, navigate to the "Adobe I/O Events" service
+1. In your Adobe Developer Console project, select workspace and click on the button "Download all"
-2. Note your Consumer ID, Project ID, and Workspace ID from the service configuration
-3. These values are automatically provided when you add the I/O Events service
+2. The JSON contains the necessary ids

 #### 3. Bluestone PIM API Configuration